Salt Lake City Olympics: Where to see sites of the 2002 Winter Games

 If you’re a visitor to Salt Lake City, it’s fun to spot Olympic markers and monuments as you walk or drive around.
 Some are hiding in plain sight; others are clear to see and worth stopping to visit.
-During a recent visit we tried to document a few of them as we went along.

 Over the two-week duration of the Olympics, the plaza also staged nightly concerts headlined by the likes of Foo Fighters, Dave Matthews Band, Sheryl Crow and more.